larsiusprime/firetongue/README.md

 FireTongue will automatically look for those characters and replace them on the fly.
 This is way easier than trying to get the parser to not choke on a cell with tons of standard commas, quotation marks, and line breaks inside of it.

-Finally, all firetongue CSV files must have two header fields -- "flag" and "content", like this:
+Finally, all firetongue CSV files MUST begin with two header fields -- "flag" and "content", like this:

     "flag","content",